-This preliminary evaluation will be based on a subset of material presented in the application-namely Abstract and Significance, Budget and Justification, and Biographical
+This preliminary evaluation will be based on a subset of material presented in the application-namely Abstract and Significance, Budget and Justification, and Biographical Sketches.

-Sketches.
 Applications that do not sufficiently capture the reviewers' interest at this stage will not be considered for further review.
 Such applications will have been judged to offer only modest contributions to the field of cancer research and will be excluded from further peer review.

 The applicant will be notified of the decision to disapprove the application after the preliminary evaluation stage has concluded.
-Due to the volume of applications to be reviewed, comments made by reviewers at the preliminary evaluation stage may not be provided to applicants.
-The preliminary evaluation process will be used only when the number of applications exceeds the capacity of the review panels to conduct a full peer review of all received applications.
+Due to the volume of applications to be reviewed, comments made by reviewers at the preliminary evaluation stage may be limited.

-9.2.
+10.2.
 Full Peer Review

-Applications that pass preliminary evaluation will undergo further review using a 2-stage peer review process: (1) Full peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council.
-In the first stage, applications will be evaluated by an independent peer review panel consisting of scientific experts as well as advocate reviewers using the criteria listed in section 9.4.
+Applications that pass preliminary evaluation will undergo further review using a 2-stage peer review process: (1) Full peer review and (2) Prioritization of grant applications by the CPRIT Scientific Review Council.
+In the first stage, applications will be evaluated by an independent peer review panel consisting of scientific experts as well as advocate reviewers using the criteria listed in section 10.4.
 In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the peer review panels and programmatic priorities.
 Applications approved by Scientific Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
 The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding.
 The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.